-Python is quite fast language, that's why Django can be considered as a pretty fast framework.
-Let's take a look at benchmark:
+Python is quite a fast language, that's why Django is considered as a pretty fast framework.
+Let's look at the benchmarks:

-As we can see, Django is pretty fast and demonstrates its speed in each and every test.
+As you can see, Django is pretty fast and demonstrates its speed in each and every test.

-Both Laravel and Django widely used software, but like any framework, they have their own significant vulnerabilities.
+Django vs PHP - Both are widely used software, but like all frameworks, they have their own significant vulnerabilities.
 Both of these frameworks can be extended with a wide range of app plugins for additional functionality.
 Despite the fact that Laravel is not that popular in terms of open source projects, Laravel and Django can be attacked from different vectors.

-The application layers are the exact target for hackers, so if you are running full stack PHP or Python, note that they have their own vulnerabilities, nearly incomparable to other languages and their frameworks.
+Application layers are the prefered target for hackers, so if you are running full-stack PHP or Python, note that they have their own vulnerabilities, nearly incomparable to other languages and their frameworks.

-Let’s take 8 examples for each framework and let’s start with Django!
+Let’s take 8 examples for each framework starting with Django!

 Django security vulnerabilities

 Session Modification.
-(Django 1.2.7 and 1.3.X until 1.3.1).
-Probably your session details are contained in the cache, in this case, root namespacing is simultaneously used by app-data keys and session identifiers.
-Hacker can modify that session with a key, which is equal to the identifier of your session;
+(Django 1.2.7 and 1.3.X until 1.3.1) - Your session details are likely contained in the cache, in this case, root namespacing is simultaneously used by app-data keys and session identifiers.
+Hackers can modify that session with a key, which is equal to the identifier of your session.

-Cache Poisoning.
-(Django 1.4 and 1.5.x (with further exceptions)).
-Such penetration can occur, if you insert incorrect data into cache that is related to a DNS resolver.
-Because of it, nameserver can provide wrong destination or IP address.
+Cache Poisoning (Django 1.4 and 1.5.x (with further exceptions)) - Such penetration can occur if you insert incorrect data into a cache that is related to a DNS resolver.
+Because of it, nameserver can provide the wrong destination or IP address.
 Mentioned versions of Django do not include (properly) the Vary: Cookie.
 It is a cache-control header in your response.
-Due to this fact, hacker can poison the cache and\or obtain your information;
+Due to this fact, hackers can poison the cache and\or obtain your information.

-Session Hijacking.
-(Django 1.4.14, and 1.5.X).
-Such attack allows attacker to get an unauthorized access to your system via session data, related to other user.
-If users are using contrib.auth.backends.RemoteUserBackend, they can hijack web session with ‘REMOTE_USER’ header related vectors.
+Session Hijacking (Django 1.4.14, and 1.5.X) - Such an attack allows the attacker to get unauthorized access to your system via session data, related to other users.
+If users are using contrib.auth.backends.RemoteUserBackend, they can hijack web sessions with ‘REMOTE_USER’ header related vectors.

-DoS Attack with Unspecified Vectors (Django 1.8.X +).
-DoS is for Denial of Service, e.g. attacker brings down your website or network via data packets flood.
+DoS Attack with Unspecified Vectors (Django 1.8.X +) - DoS stands for Denial of Service.
+This is when an attacker brings down your website or network by flooding it with data packets.
 Mentioned versions of Django come with validators.URLValidator that allow a hacker to cause a CPU consumption with unspecified vectors.

 Due to this fact, attacker can get access to unspecified vectors that are related to MySQL.

-Arbitrary URL Generation.
-(Django 1.3.X +).
-Because of function called django.http.HttpRequest.get_host, hacker can display and generate arbitrary URLs with crafted password and username.
+Arbitrary URL Generation (Django 1.3.X +) - Because of a function called django.http.HttpRequest.get_host, hackers can display and generate arbitrary URLs using crafted passwords and usernames.

-Directory Traversal.
-(Django 1.1.X, 1.2.X).
-These versions weakness allows hacker to read and\or execute with a ‘/’ character in a session code’s cookie that is related to session replays.
+Directory Traversal (Django 1.1.X, 1.2.X) - A weakness in these versions allows hackers to read and\or execute with a ‘/’ character in a session code’s cookie that is related to session replays.

-CSRF: Forged Requests.
-(Django 1.2.7, 1.3.X, except 1.3.1).
-This attack forces the browser to perform any action on another site, where user is signed in.
+CSRF: Forged Requests (Django 1.2.7, 1.3.X, except 1.3.1) - This attack forces the browser to perform any action on another site where the user is signed in.
 These versions of Django come with a weak CSRF protection.
-This protection doesn’t handel server configurations properly, so remote attacker can trigger forged requests by web page, which contains JS code and vectors, including DNS CHAME record.
+This protection doesn’t handle server configurations properly, so remote attackers can trigger forged requests by a web page, which contains JS code and vectors, including DNS CHAME record.

 Laravel security vulnerabilities

-1. file_get_contents().
-With this simple function, intruder can get content of your file:
+1. file_get_contents() - With this simple function, an intruder can get content of your file:

-However, if attacker wants to go further, he can get file name from the server:
+However, if attacker wants to go further, he can get file names from the server:

-With this function, intruder can read file from the server and get its content.
+With this function, an intruder can read files from the server and get its content.

 It’s quite difficult to detect this vulnerability, so be careful!

-5. CSRF.
-Just like Django, Laravel has some weak points when it comes to cross site request forgery.
-Image a picture that there is a link on the website, with which user can remove his account, like that:
+5. CSRF - Just like Django, Laravel has some weak points when it comes to cross site request forgery.
+Image a picture that there is a link on the website, with which user can remove his account, like so:

 If user clicks the link, he’ll delete his own account.

-7. Injected SQL.
-The most famous vulnerability.
-Hacker can input his own SQL right into your code.
-If you have something like this one:
+7. Injected SQL - This is the most famous vulnerability.
+A hacker can input his own SQL right into your code.
+If you have something like:

-And if anyone enter this into e-mail field: 1 OR 1.
-The query will change and look like this:
+If anyone enter this into email field: 1 OR 1, the query will change and look like this:

-In other words, we’re just deleted each and every post for each and every user.
+In other words, we just deleted each and every post for each and every user.

-8. Cross Site Scripting.
-It kinda looks like a previous section.
+8. Cross Site Scripting - This kind of looks like a previous section.
 You can inject JS\HTML code into HTML page.
-For example, if we’ll look at the search engine page (like Bing or Google), the result page will show what you are looking for:
+For example, if we look at the search engine page (like Bing or Google), the result page will show what you are looking for:

 If hacker enters this:

-We decided to pick the trickiest part, so we can relax lately.
-In the case of Laravel and Django, it was difficult to understand, which one is easier to start with.
-I'll try to sort out features that play a central role.
+In the case of Laravel and Django, it may be difficult to understand which one is easier to start with.
+Let’s try to sort out the features that play a central role.

-Templating is pretty simple with these frameworks, due to the fact that both of them provide well-made templating engine.
+Templating is pretty simple with these frameworks, due to the fact that both of them provide well-made templating engines.

-Routing is an important aspect that is provided by backend framework.
-In the case of Django, it could be pretty harder (you have to learn about regular expressions).
-With Laravel, you can simplify your work with routes.
+Routing is an important aspect that is provided by backend frameworks.
+In the case of Django, it can be pretty hard, as you have to learn about regular expressions.
+With Laravel, you can simplify your work with routing.
 Let's take a look at simple examples:

-You can use Laravel and create an API in a simple way.
+You can use Laravel to create an API in a simple way.
 It returns JSON format for any database query.
-Furthermore, developer can separate his API endpoints, if he places the routes in another file, which is provided by Laravel.
+Furthermore, developers can separate their API endpoints if they place the routes in another file, which is provided by Laravel.

-The project structure is well-made for in both Django and Laravel, with one little exception: Django offers you separate directories for your applications.
-Which is not provided by Laravel.
+The project structure is well-made in both Django and Laravel, with one small exception - Django offers you separate directories for your applications, which is not provided by Laravel.

-Speaking of features.
-As I mentioned in the previous section, it could be difficult to create API with Django.
+As was mentioned in the previous section, it can be difficult to create APIs with Django.
 But, you are free to use its built-in decorators, such as has_permission, require_POST, and login_required.
-Another one feature – is the admin application that allows user to build a site area in automatic mode, as well as view, create, delete or modify current records.
+Another feature is the admin application that allows the user to build a site area in automatic mode, as well as view, create, delete or modify current records.
 This may help you speed up your development!